TroelsMortensen/CodeLabs/Tutorials/EerToLogical/003 Weak entities.md

 ![WE](WeakEntity.svg)

-In the above entity, `attr1` is marked as PPK, to indicate this attribute is part of the Primary Key (partial primary key), but is not enough in itself.
-As it is a weak entity, we need to include one or more foreign keys in a composite primary key.
+In the above entity, `attr1` is marked as PPK, to indicate this attribute is part of the Primary Key (partial primary key), but is not enough in itself.\
+As it is a weak entity, we (usually) need to include one or more foreign keys in a composite primary key.\
 This is done in a later step, when the relationship is mapped.

 The resulting (currently unfinished) relation:

 ![](WeakRelation.png)

 The primary key is unfinished, so currently we have included a temporary placeholder: `?`.

+Often, weak entities are implied by them having a relationship to the "owner entity" with 1..1 on the owner side.
+This implies the weak entity _must_ reference the strong entity.

+#### Note
+In theory the primary key of a weak entity will be a composite key, which will include the FK(s) that points to the owner(s)'s PK.

+You may have a project with a name, run by a department, which has PK: dep_id.\
+The project name itself may not be unique, but combined with the dep_id it can be a key, as a department will not create to projects with the same name.

+Sometimes this results in large composite keys (i.e. containing many attributes), and it may be better to introduce a surrogate key.